johnathanhuutri/ADLab/mod2/README.md

 systemctl start openvpn-client@proxy1
 ```

-Now team 1 has joined network of openvpn, we just need to download `client.ovpn` from vps (at `/root/client/files/client.ovpn`) and run on our host machine and we can SSH into team 1 machine from net:
+Now team 1 has joined network of openvpn, we just need to generate and download `client.ovpn` from vps, then run on our host machine and we can SSH into team 1 machine from net:

 ![](.images/ssh-to-proxy1.png)

-Setup for team 2 is similar as team 1.
+Setup for team 2 is similar as team 1, remember to change `TEAM_NUMBER` to `2`